 O klątwie zwycięzcy i tym jak ją złamać.
 GRAPE | Tłoczone z danych dla DGP

-Piotr is an assistant professor in the Economic Department at Northwestern University.
+Piotr is an associate professor in the Economic Department at Northwestern University.
 His research interests include market, mechanism, and information design.
 Piotr's most recent work studies market-design responses to inequality.

 Starting in July 2022, Piotr will lead the ERC-funded project Inequality-aware Market Design (IMD) at GRAPE.
 The project studies optimal design of marketplaces in the presence of underlying inequalities between participants.
 The novelty of the approach lies in deploying a mechanism-design framework that identifies the optimal way to structure the market.

 An economic framework for vaccine prioritization | Quarterly Journal of Economics Przeczytaj streszczenie | Read abstract

 We propose an economic framework for determining the optimal allocation of a scarce supply of vaccines that become gradually available during a public health crisis, such as the Covid-19 pandemic.
 Agents differ in observable and unobservable characteristics, and the designer maximizes a social welfare function over all feasible mechanisms—accounting for agents’ characteristics, as well as their endogenous behavior in the face of the pandemic.
 The framework emphasizes the role of externalities and incorporates equity as well as efficiency concerns.
 Our results provide an economic justification for providing vaccines immediately and for free to some groups of agents, while at the same time showing that a carefully constructed pricing mechanism can improve outcomes by screening for individuals with the highest private and social benefits of receiving the vaccine.
 The solution casts light on the classic question of whether prices or priorities should be used to allocate scarce public resources under externalities and equity concerns.